Trashcan69/saa716x-dkms/README.md

+### TechnoTrend Premium DVB S2-6400 kernel modules

-This package is for installing the modules for the TechnoTrend Premium DVB S2-6400 by dkms (Dynamic Kernel Module Support).
+This package is for building andinstalling the modules for the TechnoTrend Premium DVB S2-6400 by dkms (Dynamic Kernel Module Support).

 git clone https://github.com/Trashcan69/saa716x-dkms.git